-These students examine the model of Candi Jawi during their study tour at Trowulan Museum, East Java, Indonesia.
+Students examine the model of Candi Jawi during a study tour at Trowulan Museum, East Java, Indonesia.

 If an educator or observer visited Indonesia to learn about its school system, they might testify that in common public schools, there exists a system which could be a reason for shaking heads.
 Here, written marks are the priority or the main reason of the education system, instead of a student’s skills and moral development.
 Many educators have been treating students as the factory and the robots; the system demands students to be the same in passion and skills.